Myths, Truths, and FAQs about Bankruptcy

 DOES MY SPOUSE NEED TO FILE?

 Your spouse does not need to file.
-However, based on the details of your circumstances, it may make the most sense for you both to file a joint bankruptcy petition.
+However, based on your particular situation, it may make the most sense for you both to file a joint bankruptcy petition.
+Again, we will be able to give you a clear picture of the pros and cons.

 HOW WILL MY SPOUSE BE AFFECTED?

-This is a very complex area of the law.
-Your attorney will be able to advise you of how your spouse will be affected after reviewing your particular situation.
+This is a very complex area of the law and really depends on the specifics of your financial situation.
+Your attorney will be able to advise you of how your spouse could potentially be affected.

 CAN I STOP A FORECLOSURE ON MY HOME?